mikalai-hryb/notes/terraform.md

 `resource "type" "name" {}` is all this together called resource block.

+### What is a block header?

+The block header is the block type and any quoted labels that follow it.

 ### What is a resource block body?

 The content between {} is called resource block body or block body.